JannieI/canvas-workstation-V3/src/app/roadmap.md

     - add triangle, or make arrow more sophisticated = no line (! triangle), no arrowhead
     - make rotation of arrow with mouse - drag it around!
     - size with svg markerWidth and -Height
-    - Can / should other Shapes (ie TEXT) also rotate with transform="rotate(30 20,40)"??
+    - Can / should other Shapes (ie TEXT, LINE) also rotate with transform="rotate(30 20,40)"??
     - Can / should Shapes have radial / linear blur inside??
     - Consider Shape = Line - easy to do, not sure where and how used (rather use arrow)?
     - Add emojis !?
 See https://www.w3schools.com/charsets/ref_utf_misc_symbols.asp